Tallebudgera, Queensland: Geography

-The Tallebudgera Creek forms a part of the western and eastern border of Tallebudgera.
+Tallebudgera Creek forms a part of the western and eastern border of Tallebudgera.

 History

-The traditional owners were the Tulgigin clan of Australian Aborigines, but in the 2011 Census, Indigenous Australians accounted for just 0.9% of the population of Tallebudgera (around one third of the national average of 2.5%).
+The traditional owners were the Tulgigin clan of Australian Aboriginals, but in the 2011 Census, Indigenous Australians accounted for just 0.9% of the population of Tallebudgera (around one third of the national average of 2.5%).

-The village was originally called Maybree, the name of a tree that grew locally, while Tallebudgera was the name of the creek and was an Aboriginal word meaning good fish.
+The village was originally called Maybree, perhaps after the name of a tree that grew locally, while Tallebudgera was the name of the creek and was an Aboriginal word meaning good fish.
+Another theory is that the name refers to a property called "Mayberry" owned by pioneers Stephen Tobin and his wife Mary.
+Tobin was known for his hospitality and it is possible that Mayberry was shortened to Maybree and became well known as a place to stay when travelling through or to Tallebudgera.

 Tallebudgera State School opened on 17 October 1877.